 Sanctuary Recovery

-1. Nature as a Healing Space – Studies show that time in nature reduces stress, anxiety, and symptoms of PTSD.
+1. Nature as a Healing Space – Studies show that time in nature reduces stress and anxiety.
 Engaging in restoration work provides a structured way to reconnect with the land, fostering a sense of peace and stability.

 2. Restoring a Sense of Agency – Trauma often results in feelings of helplessness.
 Actively participating in ecosystem restoration empowers individuals, giving them a tangible sense of control and contribution, which is critical for healing.